8bitgeek/OpenNIC-Wizard/README.md

   - To start using The OpenNIC Project today, use OpenNIC Wizard.
   - Simply run the installer and you're instantly using OpenNIC resolvers.

+# Method of Operation Overview

+The OpenNIC Wizard is divided into ttwo parts, OpenNICServer and OpenNIC

+## OpenNICServer

+The bootstrap.t1 file is a list of IP addresses which OpenNICServer uses to locate the T1 (root) resolvers.

+Onces the T1 resolvers have been confirmed, they are quried in such a way as to walk  the tree of T2 resolvers and buuild a table of the T2 resolvers.

+Once a resolver tree has been constructed, then, periodically a resolver is chosen at random, and is tested for performance, given a random TLD from the bootstrap.domains, file, the resolver success, and round-trip time are both captures, and retained as a record of that resolver's performance.

+As resolvers are tested this way, the higher performing resolvers float to the top of the list.

+Once therre is sufficient change in the top pwerformers, then the resolver pool currrently being used by the operting system is swappedd out for the N number of top performers.
+Where N defaults to 3, and is user selectable.

+The goal is to keep the operating system up to date with the best performing resolvers from your location.

+## OpenNIC

+A task-tray applet is provided.
+It is not required for OpenNIC Wizard to work.
+It is for Human interraction.

+The OpenNICServer and OpenNIC applet communicate over local domain sockets.
+Hence the server/cliant metaphore.

+The OpenNICServer portion must run with elevated privilages in order to manipulate the operating system DNS resolver pool.

+The OpenNIC task tray applet runs with user privilage.

 # Build

 ## Dependencies